 * Approving plats for residential development in unincorporated areas;

 * Letting contracts and authorizing payment of all County bills;

 * Appointing certain county officials and hiring personnel; and

 * Filling elective and appointive vacancies1

 1Answer adapted from An Introduction to Texas County Government, 1980, by the Texas Advisory Commission on Intergovernmental Relations.

-Answer: Commissioners Court normally meets every other Tuesday at 11:00 a.m. in the Commissioners Courtroom located on the first floor of the Bexar County Courthouse, Suite 1.20, 100 Dolorosa, San Antonio, Texas.
+Answer: Commissioners Court normally meets every other Tuesday at 10:00 a.m. in the Commissioners Courtroom located on the second floor of the Bexar County Courthouse, Double Height Courtroom, 100 Dolorosa, San Antonio, Texas.
 On an as-needed basis, the Court also presides over work sessions, public hearings, and other special meetings.

-Answer: You may watch the Commissioners Court meetings Live on your PC if you have a Windows Media Player.
+Answer: You may watch the Commissioners Court meetings Live on your PC with most browsers.
 Click here to watch the Meetings live on your PC.
 Additionally, meetings are televised on TV San Antonio channel 21, on days when Commissioners Court Regular Meetings are held.
 Click here to watch the live meeting on TVSA.

 Answer: The University Health System, formerly known as the Bexar County Hospital System, is a distinct legal and taxing entity.
 Commissioners Court approves the budget of the Hospital System, but has no other direct control of its operations.
 Commissioners Court appoints the seven-member Hospital Board of Managers which oversees the University Hospital System.

 Answer:The Coliseum Advisory Board (CAB) has oversight of the operations and budget of the Coliseum.
 The five-members of CAB are nominated and approved by Commissioners Court and serve a two-year term.
 The operations of the Coliseum are funded through event revenues.